JasperFx/marten/docs/events/projections/aggregate-projections.md

 Marten supports a few different types of aggregated projections:

 - **Single Stream Projections** -- creating a rolled up view of all or a segment of the events within an event stream.
 This is done through either a live stream aggregation, or `SingleStreamProjection<T>` as a base class for your projection or by doing _snapshots_.
 - **Multi Stream Projections** -- creating a rolled up view of a user-defined grouping of events across streams.
-These projections are done by sub-classing the `MultiStreamProjection<TDoc, TId>` class and is further described in [Cross-Stream Projections](/events/projections/multi-stream-projections).
+These projections are done by sub-classing the `MultiStreamProjection<TDoc, TId>` class and is further described in [Multi-Stream Projections](/events/projections/multi-stream-projections).

 Please note that all aggregated projections share the same set of method conventions described in this page.